 In February, AsiaNews had posted his appeal on behalf of the people of Homs, who were suffering from hunger and mental anguish resulting from bombing, shelling, insecurity and lack of medicines.

 The siege and continued shelling in the city had reduced the Christian community from 60,000 to just 66, the Dutch priest said.

 Fr Van of the Lugt never tried to leave Homs.
 In an interview a few months ago, he had said: "The Syrian people have given me so much, so much kindness, inspiration and everything they have.
 If the Syrian people are suffering now, I want to share their pain and their difficulties."

 The reasons for the attack remain unclear.
-Some sources told AsiaNews that the priest was involved in mediation between the rebels and the army to save the local population, tried by starvation and constant shelling.
+Some sources told AsiaNews that the clergyman was involved in mediation between the rebels and the army to save the people of Homs.

 The Jesuit priest had come to Syria in 1966 after studying Arabic for two years in Lebanon.